Hassan-Abdellatief/-Simple-BH1750-PiPico-Driver/README.md

 ### Further Development
 - **Extend Mode Support**: Add continuous modes (`BH1750_CONTINUOUS_HIGH_RES_MODE`) or lower-resolution modes.
-- **Customise Sensitivity**: Implement measurement time register (MTreg) adjustments for more accurate readings or different lighting conditions.
+- **Customize Sensitivity**: Implement measurement time register (MTreg) adjustments for more accurate readings or different lighting conditions.
 - **Robust Error Handling**: Check acknowledgements from the sensor before proceeding.

-### Licence
+### License
 You may use or modify the code freely for personal or commercial purposes.
 If you improve upon it, feel free to share your changes.

 ---